ansible/ansible/docs/docsite/rst/windows_winrm.rst

 Troubleshooting Kerberos
 ++++++++++++++++++++++++
-Kerberos is higly reliant on the environment setup being correct for it to work.
-If problems are occuring, check the following:
+Kerberos is reliant on a properly-configured environment to work.
+To troubleshoot Kerberos issues, ensure that:

 * The hostname set for the Windows host is the FQDN and not an IP address.